 The Group's future success depends primarily on the outcome of its exploration activities.
-These activities are subject to numerous risks beyond the Group's control, including the risk it will not find any commercially productive oil or gas reservoirs.
-This is particularly true with respect to the exploration and development of oil and gas from unconventional resources, such as shale gas, which relies on innovative and relatively expensive techniques and often involves exploration in areas where no proven reserves exist.
-The Group's decisions to purchase, explore, develop or otherwise exploit its interests will depend in part on the evaluation of data obtained through geophysical and geological analyses, production data and engineering studies, the results of which are often inconclusive or subject to varying interpretations.
-The cost of drilling, completing and operating wells is often uncertain before drilling commences.
-Overruns in budgeted expenditures are common risks that can make a particular project uneconomical.
+These activities are subject to risks beyond the Group's control, including not finding commercially productive oil or gas reservoirs.
+Exploration and development of oil and gas from unconventional resources relies on innovative and expensive techniques and often involves exploration in areas where no proven reserves exist.
+The Group's decisions to purchase, explore, develop or otherwise exploit its interests depends on the evaluation of data obtained through geophysical and geological analyses, production data and engineering studies, the results of which are often inconclusive or subject to varying interpretations.
+The cost of drilling, completing and operating wells is often uncertain before drilling commences, with overruns in budgeted expenditures common risk, making a project uneconomical.
 Many factors may curtail, delay or prevent drilling operations, including:

 - · unexpected drilling conditions;

 - · pressure or irregularities in geological formations;

 - · equipment failures or accidents;

 - pipeline and processing interruptions or unavailability;

-- · adverse weather conditions;
+- · adverse weather conditions:

-- lack of market demand for oil and gas;
+- · lack of market demand for oil and gas;

-- delays imposed by or resulting from compliance with environmental and other regulatory requirements;
+- · delays imposed by or resulting from compliance with environmental and other regulatory requirements;

-- · shortage of or delays in the availability of drilling rigs and the delivery of equipment; or
+- shortage of or delays in the availability of drilling rigs and the delivery of equipment; or

-- reductions in oil and gas prices.
+- · reductions in oil and gas prices.

-The Group's future drilling activities may be unsuccessful, and drilling success rates overall or within a particular area could decline.
-The Group could incur losses by drilling unproductive wells.
+The Group's future drilling activities may be unsuccessful, and drilling success rates could decline.
+The Group could incur losses drilling unproductive wells.
 Shut-in wells, curtailed production and other production interruptions may materially and adversely impact the Group's business, prospects, financial condition and results of operations.

-Market conditions or operational impediments may hinder the Group's access to oil and gas markets or delay any production in the future.
+Market conditions or operational impediments may hinder the Group's access to oil and gas markets or delay production in the future.

-The marketability of future production from the Group's interests will depend in part upon the availability, proximity and capacity of pipelines, oil and gas gathering systems and processing facilities.
-This dependence is heightened where this infrastructure is less developed.
-The Group may also be required to shut-in wells, at least temporarily, due to the inadequacy or unavailability of transportation facilities or the lack of market demand.
-If that were to occur, the Group would be unable to realise revenue from those wells until arrangements were made to deliver production to market.
+The marketability of future production from the Group's interests will depend upon the availability, proximity and capacity of pipelines, oil and gas gathering systems and processing facilities, with dependence heightened where infrastructure is less developed.
+The Group may be required to shut-in wells, at least temporarily, due to the inadequacy or unavailability of transportation facilities or the lack of market demand, resulting in the Group being unable to realise revenue until arrangements were made to deliver production to market.
 The Group's ability to produce and market oil and gas is affected and potentially harmed by:

-- the lack of pipeline transmission facilities or carrying capacity; - the proximity and capacity of processing equipment; - the availability of open access transportation infrastructure; - government regulation of oil and gas production including environmental protection, royalties; - allowable production, pricing, importing and exporting of oil and gas; - government transportation, tax and energy policies: - changes in supply and demand for oil and gas; and - general economic conditions.
+- · the lack of pipeline transmission facilities or carrying capacity; - · the proximity and capacity of processing equipment; - the availability of open access transportation infrastructure; - government regulation of oil and gas production including environmental protection, royalties; - allowable production, pricing, importing and exporting of oil and gas; - · government transportation, tax and energy policies; - · changes in supply and demand for oil and gas; and - · general economic conditions.